Bridging the micro-Hz gravitational wave gap via Doppler tracking with the Uranus Orbiter and Probe Mission: Massive black hole binaries, early universe signals and ultra-light dark matter: Detection forecast for Black Hole binaries

 \subsection{Model 2: Holodeck}

-We present another estimate of the detectable SMBHB population via the \holodeck~code \citep[][and see \citet{NANOG-SMBHBs:2023}]{holodeck_paper}.
-Importantly, we utilize \holodeck~to build population models that generate nano-Hz-frequency GWBs with amplitude that is consistent with the GWB for which multiple PTA experiments have recently found strong evidence \citep{NANOG-GWB:2023, EPTA-GWB:2023, ParkesPTA-GWB:2023, CPTA-GWB:2023}.
+We present another estimate of the detectable SMBHB population via the \holodeck~code~\citep[][and see Ref.~\cite{NANOG-SMBHBs:2023}]{holodeck_paper}.
+Importantly, we utilise \holodeck~to build population models that generate nano-Hz-frequency GWBs with an amplitude that is consistent with the GWB for which multiple PTA experiments have recently found strong evidence~\citep{NANOG-GWB:2023, EPTA-GWB:2023, ParkesPTA-GWB:2023, CPTA-GWB:2023}.

-We utilize \holodeck's semi-analytical SMBHB population models.
-Specifically, these models combine an observationally constrained galaxy mass function from \citet{Leja+202004}, with a galaxy merger-rate from \citet{Rodriguez-Gomez+201505} to generate galaxy mergers.
-An SMBH-mass versus bulge-mass relation from \citet{Kormendy+Ho-201308} is then used to calculate SMBHB parameters, which are then self-consistently evolved from galaxy-scales to nano-Hz separations using a phenomenological binary evolution model developed for \holodeck{} that combines binary decay due to environmental effects and GWs \citep{NANOG-SMBHBs:2023}.
-Each of these model components depend on a number of uncertain parameters which have measurements and uncertainties from the cited studies.
+We utilise \holodeck's semi-analytical SMBHB population models.
+Specifically, these models combine an observationally constrained galaxy mass function from Ref.~\cite{Leja+202004}, with a galaxy merger rate from Ref.~\cite{Rodriguez-Gomez+201505} to generate galaxy mergers.
+An SMBH-mass versus bulge-mass relation from Ref.~\cite{2013kormendy} is then used to calculate SMBHB parameters, which are then self-consistently evolved from galaxy-scales to nano-Hz separations using a phenomenological binary evolution model developed for \holodeck{} that combines binary decay due to environmental interactions and GWs~\citep{NANOG-SMBHBs:2023}.
+The change in source redshift over the course of binary evolution is naturally included.
+Each of these model components depends on a number of uncertain parameters with measurements and uncertainties described in the cited studies.